 Read the book and email me when you pick your party date!
-Join these 21 others from December!

 Hey!
-My name is Nick Gray and I will teach you how to make friends, meet new people, and even build big relationships.
+My name is Nick Gray, and I will teach you how to make friends, meet new people, and even build big relationships.

 “If you want to meet interesting people, you have to do interesting things.”